-Each of these classes could evolve into a further specialized class which gave you additional skills and bonuses.
+Each of these classes could evolve into a further specialized class which introduces additional skills and bonuses.

 The game could be played in either 3rd-person view for all classes or first-person view for the Cabalist and Hunter classes.
 The game consists of 6 major area's to play (acts in the game) and each act takes more than 20 hours to complete.

-Loot is one of the key gameplay features of Hellgate London, and you will be gathering a lot of it.
-In the metro stations all kind of stores are willing to buy your loot and sell other equipment and upgrades.
-Later in the game you can access upgrade stations to enhance your weapons: the modern version of socketing.
+Loot is one of the key gameplay features of Hellgate London.
+In the metro stations there are stores to where players can sell their weapons and upgrades.
+Later in the game players will gain access to upgrade stations to enhance their weapons -- the modern equivalent of gem socketing.

 Free To Play

 Hellgate: London has gone free to play in 2010 and is available in Korea as well as the US.
 General gameplay is free for anyone that makes an account, and can purchase the publishers MTX (Micro Transaction) currency Tcoins at a going rate of $1 USD for 1000 Tcoins.